keaunie/keaunie/README.md

 - 🎮 **FiveM Server Development**
   Hobbyist developer and player in the FiveM community — creating custom RP environments and server logic.

+- 🤖 **LLM Exploration & AI Integration**
+  Actively learning and experimenting with large language models to enhance automation, UX, and intelligent systems.

 - ⚙️ **Automation & Integration**
   Skilled in Supabase, Guesty API, n8n, Crisp, Zapier, SIP/VoIP, and more.